bede/vespasian/README.md

 ### Step 1: gene tree inference from a species tree

 - Required input;
   - **`input`** Path to directory containing orthologous gene families as individual nucleotide alignments in fasta format.
 These should be in frame and free from stop codons.
 Fasta headers should contain a taxonomic identifier (mirroring tip labels in the tree file), followed by separator character ('`|`' by default).
+A minimum of seven taxa must be present.
   - **`tree`** Path to species tree in Newick format.
 Tip labels must correspond to fasta headers before the separator character.
 - Output:
   - Directory (default name `gene-trees`) containing minimal gene trees for each family.

 ```
-$ vespa infer-gene-trees -h
+$ vespasian infer-gene-trees -h
-usage: vespa infer-gene-trees [-h] [-o OUTPUT] [-s SEPARATOR] [-w] [-p]
+usage: vespasian infer-gene-trees [-h] [-o OUTPUT] [-s SEPARATOR] [-w] [-p]
                               input tree

 Create gene trees by pruning a given species tree